 Don’t know how to tell waiters and waitresses about your peanut allergies?
 Check out: How to talk about allergies in Chinese)

-Uh-oh, with so many peanut allergy danger zones, is China safe for me?
+So many peanut allergy danger zones, is China safe for me?

 China is not a particularly unfriendly place for someone with peanut allergies; the trick is to know how to look out for foods with peanuts, just like you do at home!

 Asking restaurants about whether or not their food is safe for people with peanut allergies is a great opportunity to start practicing your listening and speaking from Day 1!

 Want more from LTL?